-Honduran Caravan Crosses Guatemala On Its Way To U.S.
+Honduran Caravan Crosses Guatemala, Traveling Toward U.S.

 Secretary of Homeland Security Kirstjen Nielsen said the U.S. is "closely monitoring" the caravan.
 "To be clear — participation in a caravan does not grant you a special status or provide you special treatment," she said.

 The earlier caravan became a pivotal issue in the midterm elections, as Trump used the specter of hordes of criminals crossing the border to energize his base.
 U.S. Customs and Border Protection officials hardened the border in November as they prepared for the first caravan's arrival, installing concertina wire and positioning barricades.
-U.S. agents fired tear gas at that group of migrants, whom they said were trying to breach the border.
+U.S. agents fired tear gas at members of that group of migrants, who they said were trying to breach the border.

 UPDATE: Another migrant caravan headed to U.S.— Rep. Kevin Brady (@RepKevinBrady) January 16, 2019